alephnode/alephnode/src/pages/02-record-graphql.md

 <make sure you mention the prisma typeDef later since it's a wee confusing>

 I define the server, which is a new ApolloServer instance.
 It takes typeDefs (using the `gql` tagged template literal to ensure it's in its proper schema format) as well as resolvers as arguments.
 The third argument is context, which is where I'll use the `prisma-binding` library to hook in my new Prisma service into the API.
-Finally, I export the server in the form of our handler since this is the format netlify needs (explained in the deployment section).
+Finally, I export the server in the form of our handler since this is the format Netlify needs (explained in the deployment section).

 As noted earlier, the typeDefs define the schema for our service: